tyronebj/espa-surface-reflectance/lasrc/README.md

 ### Product Guide

 ## Release Notes
-1. Modified the updatelads.py script to utilize the https interface, since the ftp interface is now deprecated due to security concerns.
+1. Fixed a bug with the lat/long computations for the current pixel as well as determining the scene center.
+These mods will have minor effects on the L8 results.
+2.